jquery/learn.jquery.com/page/plugins/stateful-plugins-with-widget-factory.md

 ### Cleaning Up

 In some cases, it will make sense to allow users to apply and then later unapply your plugin.
-You can accomplish this via the `destroy` method.
-Within the `destroy` method, you should undo anything your plugin may have done during initialization or later use.
-The `destroy` method is automatically called if the element that your plugin instance is tied to is removed from the DOM, so this can be used for garbage collection as well.
-The default `destroy` method removes the link between the DOM element and the plugin instance, so it's important to call the base function from your plugin's `destroy` method.
+You can accomplish this via the `_destroy` method.
+Within the `_destroy` method, you should undo anything your plugin may have done during initialization or later use.
+The `_destroy` method is automatically called if the element that your plugin instance is tied to is removed from the DOM, so this can be used for garbage collection as well.
+The base `destroy` method calls `_destroy` on the plugin instance.

 Adding a destroy method to a widget: